-Working Groups and Task Groups are a very important feature of IDEA's work.
-These groups create a space for Members to collaborate on tasks and issues that are important to them and help to ensure that IDEA's work reflects the needs and energy of its members.
+IDEA's Working Groups and Task Groups are a space for Members to collaborate on tasks and issues that are important to them.
+They also help to ensure that IDEA's work reflects the needs and energy of its members.

 Working Groups are formed around issues of long-term importance to the sector.
-Working Groups are initially set up for a 3-year period, with workplans developed annually linked to the overall group objectives.
+They are initially set up for a 3-year period, with workplans developed annually linked to the overall group objectives.

 Task Groups are formed around a particular time-bound task and may disband once their task has been completed.
-Task Groups may therefore change and vary from year-to year while Working Groups remain more constant.
+They may therefore change and vary from year-to year.

 IDEA members are welcome to propose new working or task groups.
-Please send a brief description of this new group, a possible title, and what you would like to achieve as a group to Éimear Green, IDEA's Communications and Events Officer.
+Please send a brief description of this new group, a possible title, and what you would like to achieve as a group to Elaine Mahon, IDEA's Capacity Development Manager.
 The National Council makes the final decision on proposals for new groups.